 Can God use autistic people

 I know that I have upset people, which makes me sorry and sad, because I never set out to upset people.
 Two weeks ago I had a massive meltdown.
-Six days on I am still suffering from the physical repercussions of that.
+Six days on I was still suffering from the physical repercussions of that.
 Let me explain what I mean by meltdown: With me it manifests in what looks like rage, but anger mostly has no part in it.
 It is because my brain is over full.
 Triggers include my light sensitivity, noises from lots of directions at once, and others common to autistic people, being stressed, anxious or frightened.
 Anger can be a trigger, but it is never anger on its own.
 I cope very well with anger when I am not having a meltdown.
 Last week anger was one of the triggers, but it was mostly fear.

 Anger I can manage, melt down I cannot, and neither can most autistic people, meltdowns I have to go through.I was still going through it the next day.
 It has taken me six days to be able to think back on it rationally.
 Reliving meltdowns are a major cause of me having meltdowns.
 Bad meltdowns affect me physically as well as mentally.
 I got lower gut cramps on and off for eight days after that last meltdown.
 If I could avoid melting down, believe me I would.